amusecode/amuse/doc/install/installing.rst

 properly available.

-Alternatively, if you have already installed Anaconda or Miniconda, make sure that you create your environment in the appropriate manner, e.g. for a Python 3.13 environment:
+Alternatively, if you have already installed Anaconda or Miniconda, make sure that you create your environment with the "channel" set to "conda-forge", e.g. for a Python 3.13 environment:

 .. code-block:: bash